pranavvadd/ML-Leaf-Health-Detector/README.md

 ---

 ## Background
-I hold certifications in AI fundamentals, including the Microsoft AI-900 and an introductory AI course, which provided me with a solid foundation in artificial intelligence concepts.
+I hold certifications in AI fundamentals, including the Microsoft AI-900 and an AWS Introduction to AI course, which provided me with a solid foundation in artificial intelligence concepts.
 This project builds on that knowledge by applying core AI and deep learning techniques to a real-world computer vision task—classifying plant leaf diseases using convolutional neural networks.

 ---